WhiskyTangoFawks/LunarFalloutPlus/README.md

 ## Known Issues
 - Nvidia Drivers: The only known instability in the list is the result of newer Nvidia drivers for the 20 series cards.
 [Read more about it here](https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/NvidiaDriverCrash.md)
+- Infinite Loading Screens: A handful of users have experienced infinite loading screens.
+This is an issue with the combination of Boarderless/Full Screen, Vsync settings, and adaptive/high sync monitors, that I haven't discovered a solution for, as I am unable to replicate the problem.
 - SS2 script failures on new game are the result of going through the opening sequence too quickly.
 After you finish character creation, wait a couple minutes before trying to exit the bathroom.
-- Cait is missing her shotgun after being recruited.
-This is a bug with Combat Zone Restored, after recruiting her you can run the following console command
-`00079305.additem 0005df30 1`
-- Sim Settlements quest locations might have awkward trees from A Forest.
-Please report them, so that I can have the lumberjack clear them out.

 ## Notable Missing Mods
 - XDI : I don't personally use it or like it.
 An upcoming version of the list will likely include Dialogue Sneak Peak as a comprimise.